Pet Sitter Liability If A Dog Bite’s Someone or The Dog Sitter is Attacked?

 Coincidentally or not, there has also been a huge increase in the use of dog sitting and dog walking services in the past few decades.
 While dog owners are working, taking vacations or otherwise occupied, their pet sitters are taking care and control of their dogs.

 In Maryland, pet sitters aren’t licensed, certified or regulated in any way.
 To become a dog sitter, you simply need to find a customer and make an arrangement with them to watch their dog.
 You might be familiar with web-based pet sitting referral services like Rover and Wag, but they generally assume no legal liability for what happens between pet sitters, the animals they sit and their customers.
 In fact, these online pet sitting companies are actively fighting new legislative measures to provide more oversight.

-In addition, if a pet sitter ends up harming or causing the death of your pet, it can be quite challenging to prove they’re at fault.
+In addition, if a pet sitter ends up harming or causing the death of your pet or if the dog sitter is attacked, it can be quite challenging to prove they’re at fault.
 Unless you have clear video footage or medical evidence of abuse, your county prosecutor might not pursue animal cruelty charges against a pet sitter due to a lack of evidence.

 Here’s another thing to keep in mind about liability in dog bite incidents: Sometimes local ordinances add another layer of laws for you to follow.
 In addition to dog bite laws of the state of Maryland, you may need to consider city ordinances and even neighborhood bylaws.
 Dealing with suing for damages after a dog bite can become very complicated.

 If a dog bite happens when a pet sitter is walking a dog, the next step should be finding experienced legal representation from a Maryland dog bite lawyer.
 A dog bite lawyer is very familiar with the exact legal issues involved and can help you make the right choices going forward.